jelodge/GeneralAssemblyCapstone/README.md

 |<b>vintage</b>|The year in which the grapes were harvested|
 |<b>age_when_drank</b>|The approximate age of the wine when it was reviewed|

-The data was then initially cleaned by removing the `user_avg_rating variable` (as it was null in all cases, perhaps a feature the site was looking to incorporate previously) and removing any wines without prices listed.
+The data was then initially cleaned by removing the `user_avg_rating` variable (as it was null in all cases, perhaps a feature the site was looking to incorporate previously) and removing any wines without prices listed.
 I then moved onto investigating discrepancies in some of the other fields, which I have detailed below.

 *Alcohol*
 - There were a number of wines with ABV well above the expected maximum value of around 20-25% (for fortified wines), and some were even above 100% ABV
 - Upon further inspection, these errors were mostly attributed to problems on the website itself, with the data entered not necessarily relating to the wines listed
 - While the high ABV wines were easy enough to filter out, there were also problems with other ABVs being incorrectly stated compared to their real values, after carrying out some random spot checks on other sites
-- Due to the difficulty in being able to verify which data were accurate and which weren’t, this column unfortunately had to be dropped as I did not want to pollute the dataset with erroneous information
+- Due to the difficulty in being able to verify which data were accurate, this column unfortunately had to be dropped as I did not want to pollute the dataset with erroneous information

 *Duplicated wine reviews*
 - Intuitively, every wine should have a unique review within the dataset as any duplicate entries were removed during the initial parsing stage, but this proved not to be the case